 Our film festivals and film series augment our first-run programming with curated collections of films designed to spark community dialogue and provide community members with the opportunity to understand diverse perspectives.
 Planning for most of the festivals and series involves consultations with guest curators or advisory committees made up of diverse members of the community.
 We provide frequent opportunities for conversations before and after screenings, pulling together experts and community members as speakers and respondents.

-Each of our eleven festivals and series has a unique focus and audience:
+Each of our festivals and series has a unique focus and audience:

 Community Partners Series